We know Vitamin D is the ‘sunshine vitamin’ but did you know, it is actually a hormone? And it’s absolutely vital to keep us in optimal health.

 Daylight and sunshine is not just important for boosting our mood (how many more smiles do you see when the sun’s out?), but incredibly important for topping up our Vitamin D stores that have been depleted over the winter.

-And at the time of writing this, it’s December and the middle of winter here in the UK.
+And at the time of writing this, it’s the middle of winter here in the UK.
 So our stores from the summer are well and truly gone by now!

 Are you deficient?
 Probably!

 Unless you’re supplementing Vitamin D through the winter, you’re going to be deficient!
 The main source of Vitamin D is from direct sunlight.
 If you’re holidaying in the Caribbean every few weeks during the winter months, you’ll be OK.
 If not, you are likely going to be deficient!

 We only get enough sunlight in the UK to make Vitamin D between mid May and September.
 You can get small amounts from animal foods, such as egg yolks, meat, oily fish and dairy, but it’s not enough to keep your levels in the optimal range.

 According to the National Diet and Nutrition Survey, 90% of the general population in the United Kingdom have insufficient blood levels of vitamin D, and 5%-20% of the population are in a state of severe deficiency.
 And we’re now seeing more and more children with rickets!